lividavi19/async-fetch/README.md

 # async-fetch
-Making async requests to a server  using browser's FETCH API
+Making async requests to a server  using browser's fetch API